 - Promising Program Grants: The purpose of the Promising Program Grant will be to partner with Native communities to support projects that strategically target childhood obesity and type 2 diabetes prevention through existing youth focused physical activity and/or healthy nutrition programs.
 Grants will be awarded up to $40,000 each.
 Applications will be accepted from throughout the U.S. However preference will be given to grantees from three specific regions - the Southwest (New Mexico, Arizona), the Upper Midwest (Minnesota, Wisconsin) and the Southern Plains (Oklahoma, Texas)

-For additional information and to access the RFP, please visit the Grant Seekers page.
+For additional information, please visit the Grant Seekers page.

 United States Department of Agriculture

 This program was designed to assist 1994 Land-Grant Institutions (Tribal Colleges) in building institutional research capacity through applied projects that address student educational needs and solve community, reservation or regional problems.
 Awards are to be made on the basis of a competitive review process.
 Collaboration with 1862 or 1890 Land Grant Institutions is a requirement.
 Eligible institutions may propose projects in any discipline of the food and agricultural sciences.